Let’s face it: choosing the best place to stay in the world’s largest city can feel overwhelming, even for seasoned travelers.

 Pinterest @danaeexplore

-Before you go, don’t forget to SAVE THIS PIN to your PINTEREST account to easily find the the best places to stay in Tokyo whenever you need it!
+And before you go, don’t forget to SAVE THIS PIN to your PINTEREST so you can easily find the best places to stay in Tokyo whenever you need it!